-Just-Published Study In Mainstream Journal Confirms The Save Our Bones Program Osteoporosis Protocol
+Just-Published Study In Mainstream Journal Confirms The Osteoporosis Reversal Program Osteoporosis Protocol

-Today, I’m thrilled to share with you a just-published meta-analysis of no fewer than 14 scientific studies, all affirming that the Save Our Bones Program was right from the get-go.
+Today, I’m thrilled to share with you a just-published meta-analysis of no fewer than 14 scientific studies, all affirming that the Osteoporosis Reversal Program was right from the get-go.

 A meta-analysis is significant, because it covers a number of studies on the same topic.
 To perform such an analysis, researchers collect multiple studies and review them for statistical significance and similarities.

 In this case, the 14 studies were remarkably consistent, adding weight to the individual conclusions of each.
 In other words, if more than one study comes to a similar conclusion, that conclusion is pretty reliable as scientific truth.